ECEBC Logo

 ECEBC recognizes that our training policies may not apply to all communities in British Columbia, particularly those where no trained ECE or Primary School Teacher is available.
 For such communities, ECEBC acknowledges that other health and social service professionals may be the best choice for participating in training and will examine each situation on a case-by-case basis.

-For more information and to receive an application package, please contact Annie at amaglieri@ecebc.ca
+For more information and to receive an application package, please contact Annette at amaglieri@ecebc.ca

 Child Care Provider FAQ's